Simulations and theory of power spectral density functions for time dependent and anharmonic Langevin oscillators: Simulation Results

 In this section, the motion of a particle in a Paul trap is simulated using the equation of motion Eq. (\ref{eq7}).
 Since the motion of the $z$-component follows a SHLO equation of motion, the numerical results for the PSDs matched perfectly the analytic expressions in Eqs. (\ref{eq2}) and (\ref{eq5}).
 We only show the PSD and QPSD for the $x$-component because the $x$-and $y$-components follow the same equation of motion with a phase difference.

 The PSD and the QPSD for the $x$-motion are given in Eqs. (\ref{paul_an_psd}) and (\ref{paul_an_QPSD}).
 Here we compare those expressions and the ones for the simple harmonic Langevin oscillator(SHLO) in Eqs. (\ref{eq2}) and (\ref{eq5}) to the results we obtained from the numerical simulations.
-We found that for some trap parameters the SHLO PSDs are a good approximation for the Paul trap PSDs, however the differences can be much more than a factor of two for a wide range of parameters.
+We found that for some trap parameters the SHLO PSDs are a good approximation for the Paul trap PSDs, however the differences can be substantially big for a wide range of parameters.

-For the trap parameters above, the $a_x\sim0.0014$ and $q_x \sim0.14$.
-These values lead to an $x$-component PSD peak value that is approximately 1.5\% higher than that of a SHLO's PSD and a QPSD peak value that is 3\% higher than that for the SHLO's QPSD, as shown for the case of $\Gamma = 1.0$~$s^{-1}$ in Figs \ref{fig8} and \ref{fig9} respectively.
+For the trap parameters above, the $a_x\sim0.0014$ and $q_x \sim0.14$ ($V_{RF}$ was multiplied by an extra geometric factor of 0.82 to match Refs. \cite{Barker} and \cite{bullier2020characterisation}).
+These values lead to an $x$-component PSD peak value that is approximately 1.5\% higher than that of a SHLO's PSD and a QPSD peak value that is 3\% higher than that for the SHLO's QPSD, as shown for the QPSD for the case of $\Gamma = 1.0$~$s^{-1}$ in Fig. \ref{fig9}.
 That percentage difference was independent of the coefficient of friction $\Gamma$, in the range $0.1<\Gamma<1$~s$^{-1}$.
-The numerical PSD and the QPSD were in agreement with the analytic expressions derived in Eqs. (\ref{paul_an_psd}) and (\ref{paul_an_QPSD}) respectively as shown by the dotted black curves in Figs \ref{fig8} and \ref{fig9}.
+The numerical PSD and the QPSD were in agreement with the analytic expressions derived in Eqs. (\ref{paul_an_psd}) and (\ref{paul_an_QPSD}) respectively as shown by the dotted black curves in Fig. \ref{fig9} for the QPSD.

-In fact, by examining the expressions for the PSD and the QPSD for the SHLO Eqs. (\ref{eq2}) and (\ref{eq5}) and for the Paul trap Eqs. (\ref{paul_an_psd}) and (\ref{paul_an_QPSD}), one can analytically deduce that the percentage difference shouldn't depend on the friction coefficient $\Gamma$ nor on the temperature $T$.
-To deduce that, the fact that all of $\left\langle \bar{c}^2 \right\rangle$ , $\left\langle \bar{c} \bar{s} \right\rangle$ and $\left\langle \bar{s}^2 \right\rangle$ are proportional to $\sim \Gamma \; T$ Eq. (\ref{eq_cs}), was used to get the Paul trap's PSD Eq. (\ref{paul_an_psd}) and QPSD Eq. (\ref{paul_an_QPSD}) dependence on both the temperature $T$ and the coefficient of friction $\Gamma$.
+In fact, by examining the expressions for the PSD and the QPSD for the SHLO Eqs. (\ref{eq2}) and (\ref{eq5}) and for the Paul trap Eqs. (\ref{paul_an_psd}) and (\ref{paul_an_QPSD}), it is possible to analytically show that the percentage difference shouldn't depend on the friction coefficient $\Gamma$ nor on the temperature $T$.
+We will briefly go through the analysis in the next two paragraph.
+However, to make that deduction it is useful to first point out that all of $\left\langle \bar{c}^2 \right\rangle$ , $\left\langle \bar{c} \bar{s} \right\rangle$ and $\left\langle \bar{s}^2 \right\rangle$ are linearly proportional to $\sim \Gamma \; T$ as shown in Eq. (\ref{eq_cs}).
+That fact is what we used to get the Paul trap's PSD Eq. (\ref{paul_an_psd}) and QPSD Eq. (\ref{paul_an_QPSD}) dependence on both the temperature $T$ and the coefficient of friction $\Gamma$.

-The only $\Gamma$ dependence of the peak value of the SHLO QPSD Eq. (\ref{eq5}) and the Mathieu equation QPSD Eq. (\ref{paul_an_QPSD_intext}) is a prefactor that goes like $1/\Gamma$.
-That is why the $\Gamma$ dependence cancels out in the relative difference.
-For the PSD however, only the SHLO Eq. (\ref{eq2}) go exactly like $1/\Gamma$.
-The Mathieu equation PSD Eq. (\ref{paul_an_psd_intext}) only goes approximately like $1/\Gamma$ for $\Gamma \ll \omega_0$ which is the case for $0.1<\Gamma<1$.